Webinars

 Writing for a Public Audience with Ian Bogost (February 8, 2024)

-Atlantic Magazine editor and Program in Public Scholarship co-director Ian Bogost leads attendees through translating academic essays from across the humanities into public genre writing.
+The Atlantic editor and Program in Public Scholarship Co-Director Ian Bogost leads attendees through translating academic essays from across the humanities into public genre writing.
 Bogost provides an overview of pitching work to an editor, crafting language, line editing, and condensing complex material.
 This talk is for scholars looking to expand their audience and wanting to influence a broad public.